phamcuong2909/ESP8266_WIFI-REPEATER/README.md

 - set ap_open [0|1]: selects, whether the soft-AP uses WPA2 security (ap_open=0,  automatic, if an ap_password is set) or open (ap_open=1)
 - set ssid_hidden [0|1]: selects, whether the SSID of the soft-AP is hidden (ssid_hidden=1) or visible (ssid_hidden=0, default)
 - set speed [80|160]: sets the CPU clock frequency (default 80 Mhz)
+- set ntp_server _IP_or_hostname_: sets the name or IP of an NTP server ("none" disables NTP, default)
+- set ntp_interval _interval_: sets the NTP sync interval in seconds (default 60)
+- set ntp_timezone _tz_: sets the timezone in hours offset
+- time: prints the current time
 - set [upstream_kbps|downstream_kbps] _bitrate_: sets a maximum upstream/downstream bitrate (0 = no limit)
 - set vmin _voltage_: sets the minimum battery voltage in mV.
 If Vdd drops below, the ESP goes into deep sleep.
 If 0, nothing happens
 - set vmin_sleep _time_: sets the time interval in seconds the ESP sleeps on low voltage